-My ongoing book project Permanent Slums argues that urban governance has reached an impasse, where policy imaginations and governmental practices are framed and limited by the slum despite desires for slum-free cities.
-I draw on ten years of field and archival research on the exemplary case of Hyderabad (India), an emerging global city, where slum improvement has been a central focus for decades but 30% of the population still lives in slums.
-The book reveals the contradictory effects of a slum impasse by asking: how did slums shift from being a problem to be eradicated to becoming a technique of governance?
-What does this slum governance entail for the politics and political economy of the city at large?
+In my book manuscript titled Permanent Slums: Poverty, property, and the production of second-class citizenship in Hyderabad, I argue that urban governance has reached an impasse, where policy imaginations and governmental practices are practically and epistemically framed and limited by the idea and material form of the slum.
+I ask, how did slums shift from being a problem to be eradicated to becoming a technique of governance?
+What does this slum governance entail for the governance and political economy of the city at large?
 Finally, from the perspective of slum residents, what are the structural opportunities and obstacles posed by slum governance in pursuing economic mobility and a politics of citizenship?
-I demonstrate that prevailing modes of governing poverty through slums attempts to permanently inscribe poor groups into racialized regimes of property and caste-stratified markets, thus legally producing second-class citizens.
+Building on fieldwork conducted between 2014 to 2024 in Hyderabad, India, I argue that prevailing modes of governing poverty through slums attempt to permanently inscribe poor groups into racialized regimes of property and caste-stratified markets, thus legally producing second-class citizens

 As a Research Associate at Hyderabad Urban Lab, I conducted ethnographic research and contributed to collaborative projects addressing a range of topics related to sanitation such as public toilet management, the politics of community toilets, and the gendered differentials of access to sanitation.
 I helped coordinate and organize an online campaign called #DontHoldItIn to spread awareness on the massive shortcomings in public sanitation facilities for women.
 I also worked with community based organizations to support their advocacy programs and their movements to demand better infrastructures.